koen-benne/Lloydkwartier-webpage/README.md

 Open https://github.com/antwanvdm/php7-vagrant and follow the install guide there up untill the fifth step and come back.

-Now run the following commands:
+Now run the following commands in the folder where you want the project to go:

 ```
 # Clone the repositories (after navigating to your dev folder)